Discover how genetic testing of embryos can help you develop a healthy pregnancy

 Candidates for PGT-A. Women of advanced maternal age who have no known inheritable genetic disorders can benefit from PGT-A. It is also helpful for women who have experienced recurrent miscarriages or unsuccessful IVF cycles.

-Candidates for PGT-M. Doctors typically recommend that women and men with known inheritable genetic disorders, like cystic fibrosis or spinal muscular dystrophy, utilize PGT-M. This test is especially beneficial for these patients as it allows the embryologist to test the embryos for whatever disorder the patient is a carrier for.
+Candidates for PGT-M. Doctors typically recommend PGT-M to women and men with known inheritable genetic disorders, like cystic fibrosis or spinal muscular dystrophy.
+This test is especially beneficial for these patients as it allows the embryologist to test the embryos for whatever disorder the patient is a carrier for.

 The team at our Tennessee fertility center works closely with patients to help ensure they receive the fertility tests and treatments that give them the best chance of building a healthy family.
 Contact us for more information about genetic testing of embryos.